 When you’re done baking, you can use the spatula for savory foods like small burgers or pancakes.
 Since it's heat resistant to 600 degrees, you can safely use it in very hot pans, and the spatula is dishwasher safe for easy cleaning.

-Best Baking Sheet: Nordic Ware Natural Aluminum Baker's Half Sheet Pan
+Best Baking Sheet: Nordic Ware Naturals Aluminum Baker's Half Sheet

 The aluminum conducts heat evenly so your cookies will rise and bake evenly, and the reinforced rim keeps the sheet rigid, so it will never warp.
 Since this doesn’t have a nonstick coating, you don’t need to worry about using metal utensils to get under cookies or to scrape up burned sugar.